 One of the ways to fix that would be to do ring pull-ups instead of the regular straight bar version.
 However, if you don’t have access to rings, you can try another technique – the thumbless grip.

 The thumbless grip requires you to put your thumb on the side of the fingers instead of against them.
 This may seem like a minor tweak, but it can effectively reduce the stress on the wrist during pull-ups.
 In addition, a proper wrist alignment will also have a positive effect on the position of your elbows and shoulders.

 If you grab the bar with the thumb in an opposing position, you will notice that your wrists sort of tilt to one side during the pull-up.
 This creates an improper joint alignment that can result in future discomfort and pain.

-Note: NEVER use the thumbless grip on exercises such as the bench press.
-It’s very dangerous and one wrong movement can cost your life.
-Always wrap your thumb around the barbell when performing the bench press.
+Note: NEVER use the thumbless grip for exercises like the bench press.
+It’s very dangerous.
+One wrong movement can kill you.